 - Changes to the learning outcomes of the module

 - Changes to the manner in which the module is assessed

 - A change to the assessment regulations which makes it more difficult for a student to pass the module

 - A change of which School administers the module

 The credit amount or level of a module may not be altered for students who are currently enrolled on that module.

-Where a change to the title, learning outcomes, assessment, ownership, credit amount or level of a module is decided upon prior to the start of the session in which the amended module will be delivered, but after returning students have selected that module, these students should be directly informed (this may be in writing (including electronically) or via Learning Community Forum (LCF) or equivalent meeting) of the change at the earliest opportunity.
+Where a change to the title, learning outcomes, assessment, ownership, credit amount or level of a module is decided upon prior to the start of the session in which the amended module will be delivered, but after returning students have selected that module, these students should be directly informed (this may be in writing (including electronically) or via the Student Staff Forum or equivalent meeting) of the change at the earliest opportunity.
 Their consent to the change is not required.

 Exceptional changes and notification

 It is recognised that there may be a need to make changes to the curriculum for ‘essential’ and/or ‘unforeseen’ reasons after the chosen curriculum updating cycle deadline.